 Some forms of insulation may look like asbestos, but they are actually mineral or fibreglass-based insulation materials that are unlikely to pose a health risk.
 You can’t always tell by just looking whether a material contains asbestos.
 To reduce your risk of exposure to asbestos, it is always best to hire a professional to collect and test a sample of the material for asbestos.

 If you are renovating an older house, be alert to unexpected sources of asbestos.
 Get a professional opinion before starting the renovation and hire a professional to conduct the removal.
 Power sanding floor tiles, plaster walls or partitions made partly from asbestos can release dangerous quantities of inhalable fibres into the air.

 For More Information

 For more information, visit the following websites:

-To find a contractor who specializes in asbestos abatement and removal from your home, look in the Yellow Pages™ or on the internet under Asbestos Abatement/Removal.
+To find a contractor who specializes in asbestos reduction and removal from your home, look in the Yellow Pages™ or search on the internet under Asbestos Abatement/Removal.
 These contractors use specialized and personal protective equipment and professional methods for removing asbestos dust and disposing of the material safely.